Tips for Getting Relaxed in A Minute

 Based on similar principles, based on regular slow, deep breathing, resonant breathing is much more desirable than other ways of breathing, during which the tidal volume and oxygen supply are less adequate.

 3. Resonant breathing regulates the heart rate to a harmonious level.

 Respirator sinus arrhythmia (RSA) is a mechanism in which breathing affects heart rate variability(HRV) and improves the balance between blood and airflow in the lungs, lowering the heart rate and having a relaxing and stress-reducing effect .
 This way of breathing is used clinically as an anxiety-relieving breathing paradigm.

 With resonant breathing, the RSA amplitude increases, creating a well-regulated respiratory-heart rate, leading to a regular and stable heart rate and a state of harmony.

 Benefits of Resonant Breathing

 Practice Resonant Breathing with FLOWTIME

 Doing resonant breathing with a visual aid will bring you a better experience.
 With advanced apps, FLOWTIME allows you to see the effect of breathing on your body in a sightful way.

-As we can see from the graph, apart from the short period when the user's mind wondered and distracted, the meditator's heart rate was always in harmony for the rest of time.
-In this sense, we can safely draw a conclusion that resonant breathing plays a vital role in reaching a harmonious stage of our heart rate.
+As we can see from the graph, apart from the short period when the user's mind wandered and was distracted, the meditator's heart rate was always in harmony for the rest of the time.
+In this sense, we can safely conclude that resonant breathing plays a vital role in reaching a harmonious stage of our heart rate.